CANDCstudio/tomorrowstarted/README.md

 What we built here is a static HTML/CSS version of what should eventually become a wordpress theme.
 The scope of this repo covers the design and the mock-up.
 Though we will try and give as much relevant insight into how this came to be, so as to have this run smoothly as a wordpress theme.

-This mockup is intended to run well and look good across all screens and devices.
+This mockup is intended to run well and look good across most screens and devices.
 A single responsive design that can accomodate mobile, laptop, and desktop use.
-As such we have stripped away many of the experimental features (notably the replacement of windows in favor of a single feed).
+As such we have stripped away many of the experimental features (notably the replacement of the majority of windows in favor of a single feed).
 What has not gone away is the feeling that this is the same identity.
 Much of the CSS is borrowed from the showcase design, and in an effort to make that clear we have tried our best to also match the structure of the two main stylesheets.

 <br>

 #### *Windows*

-Here we have done away with all the windows prominently used in the showcase website, retaining only the about-us window as we felt it essential to bridging the gap between the two solutions to the redesign prompt.
+Here we have done away with all the windows prominently used in the showcase website, retaining only the about-us window as we felt it essential to bridging the gap between the two solutions of the redesign prompt.
 The window looks, and behaves, the same as it does on the showcase website.
 In fact, you'll notice that the way that the photos under the *cast of characters* subheader benefit from [every layout][def2]'s `grid` class in both designs.

 Do make sure to read the article they've written about their solution.
 What we inluded is slightly edited to match our exact needs, considering it is also the only instance across the whole site that we make use of it.